saguillo2000/website/content/books.md

 ## Entrepreneurship
 - *Zero to One* (Peter Thiel)
+- *The Power Law: Venture Capital and the Making of the New Future* (Sebastian Mallaby)

 ## Human Psychology
 - *How to Win Friends and Influence People* (Dale Carnegie)